KKSun/blog-hugo/content/posts/first_article.md

 	- in  `/myblog-hugo`  direction
 		- `git submodule add git@github.com:your-name/your-name.github.io.git public`
 		- copy this file [deploy.sh](https://github.com/KKSun/blog-hugo/blob/master/deploy.sh) into  `/myblog-hugo`  as well.

+- __Remember__ to give permission to run this script.
+This script can publish any change you that you make about your blog with one click.
 	- `chmod +x deploy.sh`
-		- to give permission to run this deploy script.
 	- `./deploy.sh`
-		- to publish any change you make about your blog with one click.

 ### references: